Trans-Form

 Excerpt_Graduation project ©Lavieillelion

-The DE Trans-Form Building with the Existing concerns itself with the ordinary built heritage, residential or industrial, inscribed in urban problems specific to medium-sized towns, seaside and port towns, reconstructed towns, but also to rural areas.
+The DE Trans-Form, building with the existing, is concerned with ordinary residential or industrial built heritage, in the context of urban issues specific to medium-sized towns, seaside resorts and harbors, rebuilt towns and rural areas.

 The field of study proposes a pedagogy that is concerned with the modes of production of architecture, through the project as a form of work and a form of research.
 The project necessarily calls on related disciplines that allow the student to approach the design process within the framework of a forward-looking interdisciplinarity in order to develop complex, autonomous thinking.